hannorein/rebound/docs/integrators.md

 TRACE is a hybrid time-reversible integrator, based on the algorithm described in [Hernandez & Dehnen 2023](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.4639H/abstract).
 It uses WHFast for long term integrations but switches time-reversibly to BS or IAS15 for all close encounters.
 TRACE is appropriate for systems with a dominant central mass that will occasionally have close encounters.
-The TRACE implementation is described in UPDATE LINK [Lu et al in prep](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.4639H/abstract)
+A paper describing the TRACE implementation is in preparation.

 The following code enables TRACE and sets the critical radius to 4 Hill radii